ittybittyapps/appstoreconnect-cli/CONTRIBUTING.md

 Help us keep this project diverse, open and inclusive.
 Please read and follow our [Code of Conduct][code-of-conduct].

-## Above All, Thanks for Your Contributions
+## Thanks for Your Contributions

-Thank you for reading to the end, and for taking the time to contribute to the project!
+Thank you for taking the time to contribute to the project!

 ## License